-How We Hear
+The Human Ear: How We Hear

 The middle ear is a small cavity that houses three tiny bones known as the auditory ossicles.
 The auditory ossicles are made up of the malleus (hammer), incus (anvil), and stapes (stirrup).
 The inner ear is actually two different components: the cochlea, which is involved with hearing, and the vestibular system, which controls balance.

 The sensory receptors then send an electric signal to the brain, where it is translated into a sound that we understand.
 It seems like a complicated and long process, but as we know, this all happens instantly as soon as sound waves are created!

-Hearing Aids + the Human Ear
+Putting it Together: Hearing Aids and the Human Ear

 While there are several different types of hearing aids suited for various degrees of hearing loss, all hearing aids have the same main components: a microphone, an amplifier, and a receiver/speaker.